The Greenberg functor revisited: Basic properties of the Greenberg functor

-induced by $\iota$ is surjective (respectively, injective, bijective).
-By \eqref{adj}, the morphism $Y\to\grn(Z^{\prime})$ corresponds to an $R_{\le n}$-morphism $\hrn(Y)\to Z^{\prime}$.
-Further, since $\hrn$ respects closed immersions \cite[Proposition 1, p.~258]{gre2}, \eqref{hrn-aff} and Lemma~\ref{r-nilp} show that $\hrn(Y)$ is an affine $R_{\le n}$-scheme and $\hrn(\iota)\colon \hrn(Y_{*})\to\hrn(Y)$ is a nilpotent immersion.
-Thus, since $f$ is formally smooth (respectively, formally unramified, formally \'etale), the bottom horizontal map in the diagram
+is surjective (respectively, injective, bijective).
+By \eqref{adj}, the morphism $Y\to\gra(Z^{\prime})$ corresponds to an $\mathfrak R$-morphism $\hra(Y)\to Z^{\prime}$.
+Further, since $\hra$ respects closed immersions by Proposition \ref{exist-r}, formula \eqref{hrn-aff} and Lemma \ref{r-nilp} show that $\hra(Y)$ is an affine $\mathfrak R$-scheme and $\hra(\iota)\colon \hra(Y_{*})\to\hra(Y)$ is a nilpotent immersion.
+Thus, since $f$ is formally smooth (respectively, formally unramified, formally \'etale), the bottom horizontal map in the following diagram (whose vertical maps are the canonical isomorphisms of Lemma \ref{g-adj})

-whose vertical maps are the canonical isomorphisms of Lemma \ref{g-adj}, is surjective (respectively, injective, bijective).
-Hence the top horizontal map has the same properties. \end{proof}
+is surjective (respectively, injective, bijective).
+Thus the top horizontal map has the same property. \end{proof}